-"We hope to elevate the assessment and recognition part of our work to become the seventh category of the Malcolm Baldrige National Quality Award designated by Congress and coordinated through the U.S. Department of Commerce's [DOC] National Institute of Standards and Technology [NIST].
+"Now that community has been authorized as the seventh category of the Malcolm Baldrige National Quality Award designated by Congress and coordinated through the U.S. Department of Commerce's [DOC] National Institute of Standards and Technology [NIST] we look forward to the next steps of making the award a reality and elevating the importance of improving community performance."